 On November 16, 2007, Deputy Secretary-General Asha-Rose Migiro stated, “When women are empowered, all of society benefits.”
-In speaking at the International Women Leaders Global Security Summit in New York that day, she elaborated upon the importance of empowering women to build healthier, better educated, more peaceful and more prosperous societies.
+In speaking at the International Women Leaders Global Security Summit in

 The international community has acknowledged the fact that achieving gender equality and empowering women is not only a goal in itself.
 It is also a condition for advancing development, peace, and security.
 As set forth by the eight Millennium Development Goals (MDGs), gender equality is one of the main objectives to be achieved by 2015.
 Nevertheless, as the Deputy Secretary-General claims, “Study after study has shown us that, when women are fully empowered and engaged, all of society benefits.
 Only in this way can we successfully take on the enormous challenges confronting our world -- from conflict resolution and peace building to fighting AIDS and reaching all the other Millennium Development Goals.”
 Therefore, it seems that there is much more to do in order accomplish these MDGs.
 Though the goals sound extraordinary on paper, making real world progress is complicated and complex; financial support as wells societal changes must be coordinated to achieve such goals.